oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 `BINARY` post operation kind applies one of supported binary algorithms to the operation result and then stores it.
 It requires mandatory argument of `DT` specifying data type of second memory operand.
-It supports optional argument of

-`PRELU` post operation kind applies forward algorithm to the operations result and then stores it.
-Weights `DT` is always implicitly f32.

-`POLICY` giving a hint what are the dimensions for a second memory operand.
+It supports optional argument of `POLICY` giving a hint what are the dimensions for a second memory operand.
 In case `POLICY` value is `per_tensor`, additional optional argument `TAG` is supported, positioned after `POLICY`, to specify memory physical format. `TAG` values use same notation as in drivers.
 The default value of `TAG` is `any`.
 Refer to [tags](knobs_tag.md) for details.

+`PRELU` post operation kind applies forward algorithm to the operations result and then stores it.
+Weights `DT` is always implicitly f32.
+It supports an optional argument of `POLICY` specifying the broadcast policy.

 Operations may be called in any order, e.g. apply `SUM` at first and then apply `ELTWISE`, or vice versa - apply `ELTWISE` and then `SUM` it with destination.